-3. Venue is also proper in each of the Central District of Illinois and the District of Minnesota because Defendants have marketed, sold, or otherwise disseminated, and continue to market, sell, or otherwise disseminate Viptera® and DuracadeTM corn in each of these Districts.

-4. Without waiving their respective rights to request that their claims be transferred back to the court in which they originally filed pursuant to 28 U.S.C. § 1407 for trial, Non-Producer Plaintiffs Rail Transfer and Trans Coastal assert that venue is proper in this District for pre-trial multidistrict litigation proceedings under 28 U.S.C. §§ 1391 and 1407 as the action was transferred to this District as part of coordinated pre-trial multidistrict litigation proceedings.
+- 5. Venue is also proper in this District and in each of the Central District of Illinois, the Western District of Louisiana, and the District of Minnesota because Defendants have marketed, sold, or otherwise disseminated, and continue to market, sell, or otherwise disseminate Viptera® and DuracadeTM corn in each of these Districts. - 6.
+Without waiving their respective rights to request that their claims be transferred back to the court in which they originally filed pursuant to 28 U.S.C. § 1407 for trial, Non-Producer Plaintiffs Winnsboro, Rail Transfer and Trans Coastal assert that venue is proper in this District for pre-trial multidistrict litigation proceedings under 28 U.S.C. §§ 1391 and 1407 as the action was transferred to this District as part of coordinated pre-trial multidistrict litigation proceedings.
 Plaintiffs reserve their right to determine the appropriate venue for trial pursuant to this Court's March 10, 2015 Order (ECF 287) at ¶¶2 a and c.